chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 ### Out Of Order Execution

-Unified mode  break custom resources that rely on the out-of-order execution of compile-time statements.
+Unified mode breaks custom resources that rely on the out-of-order execution of compile-time statements.
 Move any affected compile-time statements to the location in the code where they are intended to execute.

 Out-of-order execution is rare.
-At Chef, none of our custom resources broke during our conversion custom resources to unified mode.
-Instead, we discovered a few cases in which custom resource code was intended run in order, but Chef Infra Client executed it out of order.
+Internally at Chef, none of our custom resources broke during our migration to unified mode.
+Instead, we discovered a few cases in which custom resource code was intended to run in order, but Chef Infra Client executed it out of order.
 In these cases, unified mode fixed errors instead of introducing bugs.